Your Pet, Our Passion.

 When can oranges be harmful for dogs?

 Dogs can have oranges, but only in moderation.
-Oranges are high in sugar and acid content which could potentially make existing health problems worse.
+Oranges are high in natural sugars and acid content which could potentially make existing health problems worse.
 Ask for the vet’s advice before feeding oranges to your pet if:

 Your dog has diabetes